 - As the code can be huge and big, so it’s better to compile the code step-by-step.
 By doing this we would avoid N number of errors which will be difficult for us to debug and resolve.

 - We can ignore the use of Message Box if you are taking and testing the above-written code.

 - For testing, you can use lesser techniques or functions in creating Class.
 This can be modified later when we want to add more product functions and techniques.

 - Always consider similar or same features when we finish Class and assigning it to a Module.
 This will help us in comparing the features of different products.

 This has been a guide to VBA Class.
-Here we discuss how to create custom class & objects in vba along with examples and downloadable excel templates.
-Below are some useful articles related to Excel VBA –
+Here we discuss how to create custom vba class & objects along with examples and downloadable excel template.
+Below are some useful articles related to Excel VBA